ntiseira/webApi-azure-adal-withReactAppClient/README.md

 -Sql express 2017<br/>
 -NodeJs<br/>
 -An Internet connection<br/>
 -An Azure Active Directory (Azure AD) tenant.
-For more information on how to get an Azure AD tenant, see How to get an Azure AD tenant (link azure ad https://docs.microsoft.com/es-es/azure/active-directory/develop/quickstart-create-new-tenant)<br/>
+For more information on how to get an Azure AD tenant, see How to get an Azure AD tenant (https://docs.microsoft.com/es-es/azure/active-directory/develop/quickstart-create-new-tenant)<br/>
 -A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the Azure portal with a Microsoft account and have never created a user account in your directory before, you need to do that now.<br/>